neunhoef/uurs24/README.md

 - `plot`: Generate SVG visualization with optional output file specification
 - `graph`: Export the regatta graph to a DOT file for graphviz visualization
 - `estimate`: Estimate boat performance between two buoys at a specific time
+- `paths`: Explore all possible sailing paths from a starting buoy for a given number of steps
+- `target`: Find optimal paths from a starting buoy to a specific target buoy
-- `serve`: Start HTTP server to serve regatta data via REST API
+- `serve`: Start HTTP server to serve regatta data via REST API and web interface

-## HTTP Server API
+## Web Interface

-The `serve` subcommand starts an HTTP server that provides REST API endpoints for accessing regatta data.
+The `serve` subcommand starts an HTTP server that provides both a web interface and REST API endpoints for accessing regatta data.

 ### Starting the Server